aappleby/aappleby.github.io/README.md

   - It has code rotted and is not very usable
 - [repo](https://github.com/aappleby/repo)
   - Created a meta-repo for all my projects and wrote some Python tools to manage it
-  - My personal projects contain a symlinks/ directory that point to other projects in the metarepo - this seems to be a better way than git submodules for handling inter-project dependencies, at the cost of having dependencies spread horizontally across the meta-repo directory instead of nested under a parent repo.
+  - My personal projects contain a symlinks/ directory that point to other projects in the meta-repo
+  - This seems to be a better way than git submodules for handling inter-project dependencies, at the cost of having dependencies spread horizontally across the meta-repo directory instead of nested under a parent repo.